kserve/kserve/docs/samples/explanation/alibi/imagenet/README.md

 # Example Anchors Image Explaination for Imagenet

-We can create a KFService with a trained Tensorflow Imagenet predictor for this dataset and an associated explainer.
+We can create a InferenceService with a trained Tensorflow Imagenet predictor for this dataset and an associated explainer.
 The black box explainer algorithm we will use is the Images version of Anchors from the [Alibi open source library](https://github.com/SeldonIO/alibi).
 More details on this algorithm and configuration settings that can be set can be found in the [Seldon Alibi documentation](https://docs.seldon.io/projects/alibi/en/stable/).

-The KFService is shown below:
+The InferenceService is shown below:

 ```
 apiVersion: "serving.kubeflow.org/v1alpha2"
-kind: "KFService"
+kind: "InferenceService"
 metadata:
   name: "imagenet"
 spec: